theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 Added Spiritual Leader and Smooth Criminal traits
 Added Utilities Complex from Heartland to Main Game
 Changed build requirements for Utilities Comnplex
+Added 5 new melee weapons to the Rare Weapon Cases

 01-21-21
 Nerfed CLEO Sniper Support